sancsoft/beegit.github.io/platform/_posts/2014-08-04-export-to-indesign.md

 ---

 layout: post
-title:  Using Beegit to export your content to InDesign
+title:  Using Beegit to export Markdown to InDesign
 date:   2014-08-04 10:00:00
 teaser: Our goal at Beegit is to get content under control for individuals and teams.
 This means simplifying processes for everyone at every stage in the production process.
 image: https://s3.amazonaws.com/beegit-images/blog/headers/export-to-indesign.jpg